KhaledBoussif/Health-Care/README.md

-Ionic 4 Start Theme (v1.0.0)
+Health-Care
 ==========

-**Ionic 4 start theme** experiencing the best of new features about this new and definitive release: Angular 7 + Ionic 4 final.
+Health-Care experiencing the best of new features about this new and definitive release: Angular 7 + Ionic 4 final.

 * Angular 7
 * @ionic/angular 4.0.0